emlopez42/emlopez42/README.md

 - 👋 Hi, I’m @emlopez42
-- 👀 I’m interested in learning python to create!
+- 👀 I’m am self learning how to code!
-- 🌱 I’m currently learning python!
+- 🌱 I’m currently learning html, javascript and css!
 - 📫 you can reach me through my email
-- ⚡ Fun fact: i can burp the alphabet!
+- ⚡ Fun fact: I can burp the alphabet!